Radar Sites near the North Gate

-This one is a "SPOON REST A" target acquisition and early warning radar.
+Russian "SPOON REST A" target acquisition and early warning radar.
 Its range is 275 km, the max. altitude 32 km.
 It operates in the VHF Band, we are told possibly around 150 MHz.

 This was the first system to detect stealth aircraft by changing modes and frequencies.
 Long-Tracks and Flatface were used during development of Have Blue, the prototype for the F-117 Stealth Fighter.
-This site was replaced by the "PRV-11 SIDE NET" (see below).
+This site was replaced by the "PRV-11 SIDE NET" (see above).

 A "THIN SKIN" height finding radar with a range of 240 km, and a max. altitude of 30 km.
 It can be integrated with the "Long Track" radar above to provide 3-dimensional target information.
 It also operates in the "E-Band" (2.7-2.9 GHz).
 This site was removed some time before November 2006.